yoe/SReview/README.md

 - `uploading`: the files are being uploaded.
 - `done`: the talk has been fully completed, all files should be published
-- `broken`: sreview will not automatically switch a talk to this state, but it can be used to mark talks that are lost forever and should not be considered anymore.
+- `broken`: SReview will not automatically switch a talk to this state, but it can be used to mark talks that are lost forever and should not be considered anymore.
+- `needs_work`: Refinement of `broken`.
+Can be used by an administrator to mark recordings that need larger amounts of work, but that may be fixed eventually.
+- `lost`: Refinement of `broken`.
+Can be used by an administrator to confirm that a recording is broken and cannot be usefully released.

 ## Components

-Sreview consists of two major components: a webinterface (written in Perl with Mojolicious), and a backend which consists of another set of perl scripts.
+SReview consists of two major components: a webinterface (written in Perl with Mojolicious), and a backend which consists of another set of perl scripts.